(UPDATED October 23, 2020)

-Restrictions related to COVID-19 remain in effect throughout Spain and vary by region.
-U.S. citizens should monitor regional government social media and local press reports for more information.
-Ensure you are familiar with local requirements prior to travel between regions in Spain and remember to follow the instructions of local authorities.
+Restrictions related to COVID-19 remain in effect throughout Spain and vary widely by region.
+U.S. citizens should carefully monitor regional governments’ websites and local press reports for more information.
+Ensure you are familiar with local requirements prior to traveling between regions in Spain and remember to follow the instructions of local authorities.
 Not doing so could result in fines or arrest.

 The U.S. Centers for Disease Control (CDC) notes that people are reporting a wide range of COVID-19 symptoms.
 If you are suffering from these symptoms and believe you may have COVID-19, contact Spanish medical services at telephone 061 or call 112 in an emergency.

-In most regions of Spain, face masks are mandatory for everyone age six or older in enclosed spaces and public areas at all times.
+In most regions of Spain, face masks are always mandatory for everyone age six or older in enclosed spaces and public areas.
 There are few exceptions to this rule such as medical waivers, eating or drinking, or while practicing sports.
-Large gatherings of people in public spaces are also limited in many regions.

 The U.S. Embassy in Madrid, the U.S. Consulate General in Barcelona, and the five consular agencies in Spain are providing limited services to U.S. citizens in line with recommendations to prevent the spread of COVID-19.
-You must have an appointment and wear a mask covering your mouth and nose to enter our facilities.
+You must have an appointment and wear a mask covering your mouth and nose to enter and for duration of your stay in our facilities.
 Please arrive on time for your appointment and bring only the individuals with you who are required for the appointment.
 For more information, see our July 2 Health Alert.
 Please note the consular agencies accept payment by credit card only (Visa, MasterCard, American Express, including Visa Debit and MasterCard Debit).

 Entry and Exit Requirements:

-United States: U.S. citizens and U.S. LPRs will be permitted to return to the United States from the United Kingdom, Ireland, and the European Schengen area, which includes Spain.
-The U.S. Department of Homeland Security (DHS) issued instructions requiring U.S. passengers who have been in the United Kingdom, Ireland, and the Schengen area to travel through select airports where the U.S. government has implemented enhanced screening procedures.
+United States: U.S. citizens and LPRs are permitted to return to the United States from Spain.
 See the DHS website for further details.
 The Proclamation Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market issued April 22, 2020, and expanded June 22, 2020, does not apply to U.S. citizens or U.S. LPRs, who may return to the United States.